abagames/joys-of-small-game-development-en/generation/can_ai_chatbot_create_game.md

 ## Can AI Chatbots Create New Games?

 AI chatbots equipped with Large Language Models (LLMs) are capable of generating game ideas and implementing code.
 However, their abilities are still in development, and they cannot yet create well-balanced games without human intervention.
-Nevertheless, recent improvements in LLM performance have enabled them to handle many aspects of mini-game development.
+Nevertheless, recent improvements in LLM performance have enabled them to handle many aspects of small game development.

 ### The GPT-3.5 Era